29, Jul, 2014 @ 6:00pm

 Microchipping – Should your pet ever become lost, permanent identification can help increase the chances of having your pet returned.
 Micro-chipping is an identifying implant placed under your pet’s skin by a veterinarian or other qualified staff member, and is no more painful than a routine vaccination.
 FHS offers this service by appointment.
 The fee is $25.

-Retail Pet Supplies - We sell Science Diet dry dog and cat food, leashes, collars, food bowls and other pet care items.
+Retail Pet Supplies - We sell leashes, beds, pet toys, collars, food bowls and other pet care items.

 Flagler County Animal Services – Our officers cover unincorporated Flagler County, Bunnell and Flagler Beach.
 They respond to calls on stray and injured animals, investigate abuse and neglect reports, trap stray cats, and enforce our county’s animal ordinances.
 For Palm Coast Animal Control services, please call 386-986-2520.